 Dr. Janet (Jian) Xiao is a partner in Morrison & Foerster’s Life Science Group residing in the Palo Alto office.
 She primarily represents clients in the biotechnology and pharmaceutical industries in their world-wide patent procurement, patent portfolio management, and strategic planning.
-Dr. Xiao advises biopharmaceutical companies and research institutions on patent matters relating to various technologies including antibody therapeutics, nanomedicine, personalized medicine, drug delivery systems, drug screening platforms, diagnostics, and nutraceuticals.
+Dr. Xiao advises biopharmaceutical companies and research institutions on patent matters relating to various technologies including antibody therapeutics, cell therapeutics, nanomedicine, gene therapy, personalized medicine, drug delivery systems, diagnostics, and nutraceuticals.
 She also represents many start-up biopharmaceutical companies to help them build a strong IP position from inception.

 Dr. Xiao has significant experience in developing and strengthening her clients’ complex patent portfolios to maximize their commercial value and success.
 She has been working with Abraxis BioScience, a nanotechnology-based pharmaceutical company, since 2005 to develop a strong patent portfolio to protect its proprietary NabTM technology and its leading anticancer drug, Abraxane®.
 The patent portfolio was a major component of the valuation underlying Abraxis’ $2.9 billion acquisition by Celgene in 2010, and Dr. Xiao continues to advise Celgene on the Abraxis patent portfolio after the acquisition.

 Dr. Xiao works extensively in performing IP due diligence reviews in the contexts of VC investments, technology transactions, mergers and acquisitions, as well as marketing and manufacturing clearances for biopharmaceutical products.
 She works closely with Genentech, one of the world’s first and most successful biotechnology companies, in its strategic risk assessment of freedom to operate on various technologies.